jnsgruk/firecracker-ubuntu/README.md

 development machine.
 This is obviously not what Firecracker was developed for, but it was an opportunity to learn a little about it!

-At present, this project provides some basic automation for building a kernel image and rootfs that firecracker can boot.
+At present, this project can download and start Ubuntu cloud images using firecracker, with support for supplying a cloud-init file to customise the virtual machine.
+It relies upon [dnsmasq] to dynamically address the VM it creates.

-I took a lot of influence from [ubuntu-firecracker] by [@bkleiner] in the making of this project.
+I took a lot of influence from [ubuntu-firecracker] by [@bkleiner], and this [blog] from [@ahachete] in the making of this project.

 Using this approach, I was able to deploy the [Canonical Observability Stack] with [Juju] on [MicroK8s] inside a Firecracker VM: